lubojr/naucse.python.cz/lessons/beginners-en/str/index.md

 >
 > That is Python's standard behavior: already existing string can't be changed,
 > we can only create a new one - derived from the old one.
+>
+> But it is not true that all methods do not change the original object they are being called on.
+> This is true just for strings.

 ### Initials

-For practicing methods and subscripting, try to write a program, which will ask the user for their name, then their surname and then it will print their initials - the first letters of name and surname.
+For practicing methods and subscripting, try to write a program, which will ask the user for their name, then their surname and then it will print their *initials* - the first letter of name and surname.

 Initials are always upper case (even if the